GoogleCloudPlatform/getting-started-java/appengine-standard-java8/kotlin-spark-appengine-standard/README.md

-App Engine Java Kotlin Servlet 3.1 with Java8
+App Engine SparkJava Kotlin with Java8
 ===

 ## Sample SparkJava application written in Kotlin for use with App Engine Java8 Standard.